-If landlords are intent on finding a way to dismiss any pet owners, they could potentially lose out on a great proportion of upstanding tenants.
+Landlords intent on finding any way to dismiss any pet owners could potentially lose out on a great proportion of upstanding tenants.
 Of course, you still need to protect yourself and your property against any potential pet damage.
 That’s why we’re bringing you five effective tips to make renting to pet owners less stressful.

 Are pet owners better tenants?